 At this time, UPMC Sports Medicine specialists recommend that youth athletes still wear facemasks while playing sports — even when they are outside — if they are unable to maintain physical distancing.

 When Should Youth Athletes Wear Facemasks?

-On March 3, the American Academy of Pediatrics (AAP) updated its guidelines for mask-wearing during sports.
-The AAP recommends that athletes wear facemasks over their noses and mouths and continue to maintain physical distance when:
+According to the American Academy of Pediatrics (AAP), athletes should wear facemasks over their noses and mouths and continue to maintain physical distance when:

 - In group training.

 - On the sidelines, bench, or in dugouts.

 - Going to and from the field, court, gym, locker room, or pool.